Home Influencer Marketing tiktok growth

 Although initially introduced as a platform for sharing short-form videos, particularly for lipsyncing and dancing clips, TikTok has now evolved into a comprehensive video service catering to diverse audiences with various content options.

-In both 2020 and 2021, TikTok claimed the top spot as the most downloaded app.
+For the past three years, TikTok has consistently held the top spot as the most downloaded app.
 Its peak was in Q1 2020, where it amassed a record-breaking 318 million downloads outside of China, marking the highest number of quarterly downloads ever.

 It is estimated by experts that by 2025, the number of Douyin users will exceed 835 million.
 Douyin has cemented its position as the biggest platform in China for knowledge, culture, and art.